lhapaipai/vite-bundle/README.md

 composer require pentatrion/vite-bundle
 ```

 if you don't have a `package.json` file already you can execute the `pentatrion/vite-bundle` community recipe.
-Otherwise see [manual installation](#manual-installation) at the end.
+Otherwise see [manual installation](https://github.com/lhapaipai/vite-bundle/blob/main/docs/manual-installation.md).

 ```bash
 npm install